djsaunde/NYCHotelData/README.md

 ## Running the code

-These instructions are intended for all those involved with this project in the UMass Amhest Department of Resource Economics.
+These instructions are intended for all those involved with this project in the UMass Amherst Department of Resource Economics.
 In order to run the code, you must have certain sensitive NYC hotel data on your machine, which requires that you are a part of this project and have been granted access.

 However, a large part of this codebase is general-purpose and does not rely on such specific credentials.
-Feel free to reuse and repurpose all code pertaining to the NYC taxicab data.
+Feel free to reuse and repurpose all code pertaining to the taxi data.

 ### Geolocating hotels

-Ensure that you have a Google Geocoding-enabled API key in a file titled "key.txt", located at the top level of the project directory.
-You must also have the file titled "Final hotel Identification.xlsx" in the `data` directory.
-This contains data on the "Share ID"s, names, and addresses of each NYC hotel we are interested in.
+Ensure that you have a [Google Geocoding-enabled API](https://developers.google.com/maps/documentation/geocoding/start) key in a file titled "_key.txt_", located at the top level of the project directory.
+You must also have the file titled "_Final hotel Identification.xlsx_" in the `data` directory.
+This contains data on the "Share ID"s, names, and addresses of each NYC hotel being studied.

-Navigate to the `code` directory and run `python geolocate_hotel.py` This will create a new file, titled "Final hotel Identification (with coordinates).csv", which adds latitude and longitude columns to the data from the original file, which have been calculated using the `GoogleV3` geolocation interface provided by the [`geopy`](https://pypi.python.org/pypi/geopy) library.
+Navigate to the `code` directory and run `python geolocate_hotel.py` This will create a new file, titled "_Final hotel Identification (with coordinates).csv_", which adds latitude and longitude columns to the data from the original file, which have been calculated using the `GoogleV3` geolocation interface provided by the [`geopy`](https://pypi.python.org/pypi/geopy) library.

 ### Getting taxicab data